gamecraft/EG-backend/docs/objects.markdown

         name: "", // the name of the current level of the skill. i.e - Fire Tomato parentName : "", // the name of the parent skill. i.e - Pomodoro or NLP description : "",
-        level: <number>, // the current level.
+        level: 0, // the current level.
 Skill points for buying are equal ot it. image : "", // the path to the image
         createdAt: "2011-09-18T22:26:09.506Z",
         updatedAt: "2011-09-18T22:26:09.506Z",